The Science of Species

 The first step in understanding our environment is documenting and identifying the species that occupy it.
 The act of delineating species provides a common standard for everyone to work with.
 Without an accurate picture of the species, it is impossible to communicate our findings to other scientists in a meaningful way.

 My research focuses on the taxonomy and diversity of bees.
 Currently I am working on creating a list of Minnesota bees.
 I am focusing on resolving thorny taxonomic questions, such as identifying and delineating difficult species-groups that occur in Minnesota.

-My research broadly encompasses the biodiversity and evolution of bees.
-My PhD thesis largely focuses on two main areas: the taxonomy and systematics of the bee tribe Perditini (Andrenidae) and the evolution of host plant use in bees.
-More recently, my focus has expanded to include bee behavior and conservation.
+My PhD thesis largely focused on two main areas: the taxonomy and systematics of the bee tribe Perditini (Andrenidae) and the evolution of host plant use in bees.
+I also dabbled in behavior and conservation.